Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 Foot traffic data provides powerful tools for marketing and competitive analysis.

-- Hyperlocal Marketing with Geofencing: Create virtual boundaries around locations (like our store in Boston, MA) to deliver targeted marketing messages to nearby potential customers, driving immediate footfall.
+- Hyperlocal Marketing with Geofencing: Create virtual boundaries around locations to deliver targeted marketing messages to nearby potential customers, driving immediate footfall.

 - Measuring Offline Attribution: Connect digital ad exposure to real-world store visits to measure the true ROI of online marketing campaigns.